 Board members serve three-year terms and are expected sit on various Board committees, dependent upon their expertise, skill-sets, and interest levels.
 These committees will develop policies, review goals, and administer strategic objectives that directly impact the Log Cabin Republicans mission.
 It is expected that Directors are active and participatory, not just in meetings, but also as representatives of the Log Cabin Republicans in their local communities.

-Prospective board members should expect to attend four meetings throughout the course of the year, and to contribute significantly to the financial well-being of the organization.
+Prospective board members should expect to attend three meetings throughout the course of the year, and to contribute significantly to the financial well-being of the organization.
 There are also interim discussions and meetings held via email and conference call that occur on an as-needed basis, no less than once a quarter between in-person meetings.